 But the good news is that you can keep fresh ginger root in the freezer for a long time.
 If you don’t think you go through ginger quickly, just pop it into a freezer-safe plastic bag and simply take what you need for any given recipe.

 Not only is there no need to thaw frozen ginger, but it is also even easier to peel!
 Another of those food hacks to take meals to the next level, this is a simple, economical way to add a fresh, tangy bite to your dishes!

 If you’re in a pinch, ground cumin would be the easiest sub in for curry powder.
 Warm and earthy, aromatic cumin has hints of both sweet and bitter notes.
 A bit citrusy, it is most recognized for its spicy, nutty flavor.
 However, it doesn’t have the tang that curry powder boasts.
 Sprinkle in some turmeric to add a bitter, pungent flavor.

 – Give your dish a bit of a kick by sprinkling in some chilli pepper – or for even more heat, add in some cayenne.

 – Don’t forget to mix in the yellow curry powder before heating; the hot oil tempers – or deepens – its flavor.

 Looking for an easy mid-week meal?
-Try our cheesy chicken broccoli rice casserole.
+Try our Cheesy Chicken and Rice Recipe with Broccoli.